Read our frequently asked questions here.

 This means that the face should not become disproportionately longer.

-We do explain in our signs of overuse section, that any sign occurring on the face that you do not like during the treatment should be regarded as a sign of overuse.
+We do explain in our signs of overuse section on the App, that any sign occurring on the face that you do not like during the treatment should be regarded as a sign of overuse.
 What we suggest doing in that case is reducing the time you are wearing the device (3 or 5mm).
 If needed, you can also stop wearing the device for a week or two (the healing process can still continue when you are not wearing the device).